Bisnode/tf_aws_secret_rotation/README.md

 ![build](https://github.com/Bisnode/tf_aws_secret_rotation/workflows/build/badge.svg)

-Terraform module to configure an AWS Secrets Manager secret with custom lambda rotation
+Terraform module to configure an AWS Secrets Manager secret with custom lambda rotation.

+The module configures both the secret and rotation scheme, including all necessary roles and permissions - the actual lambda to use is provided as input to the module, allowing for maximum flexibility.

+See the `test` directory for an example implementation.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements